 If you want to keep things exciting

 Throw your typical date night plans out the window, do something crazy, and get your heart pumping.
 Pre-game your date with energy boosting maca powder.
-This root not only makes you feel more vibrant and happier, but also increases longevity.
 Next, get your blood flowing with spicy foods.
 Seriously, throw some cayenne pepper or even curry powder into the mix to get your heart racing and adrenaline pumping.

 Take it up a notch by cooking together, suggests love and dating coach Daniella Rosales-Friedman.
 "Build intimacy and reconnect by cooking together.
 Even if you aren't a chef, even if it gets a little messy, it will make you feel emotionally connected and on the same page", says Daniella.
 A positive side effect of using fiery hot ingredients: They can also make your after-date plans pretty entertaining.
 So pick the extra spicy tacos for an extra interesting evening.